DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Momentum Aura**

 - Description: Your strength is supernatural, bending the gravity around you.
 - Mechanic: Major.
 For 1 PP, Your Momentum ability extends to 2 spaces..
-If unwilling, target(s) make a DR 3 STR or AGL Save.
+If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
 On fail, target(s) be moved to 1 space of attacker's end position..
 - XP: 2
-- Target: 6
+- Targets: 6
 - Prereq Role: Defender
 - Prereq Skill: Brute > 1
 - Prereq Power: Momentum